ZonaHu/User-Interface/a2/README.md

 * JavaFX 17.0.1

 ## Enhancement
-* added a delete button to delete selected dataset
+* Aded a delete button to delete selected dataset
-* added a choice box to change the background of the canvas
+* Added a choice box to change the background of the canvas
+* Added an interface to edit the layout of the bar chart: change the margin, bar colours, font size, etc.